Filesystem is part of operating system to control and manage storing data on hard disk.

 This option is ignored for initramfs devices.

-Run mkfs with filesystem type <tmpfs> on the created device.
-Default is ext4.
+Run mkfs with filesystem type

 This option is ignored for initramfs devices.